-Desktop: Generally refers to an individual PC.
+Desktop: Generally refers to the working area of the display on an individual PC.

 De-speckling: Removing isolated speckles from an image file.
 Speckles often develop when a document is scanned or faxed.
+See Speckle.

 DIA/DCA (Document Interchange Architecture): An IBM standard for transmission and storage of voice, text or video over networks.